emfcamp/Website/templates/about/map.md

 ## Text description of the map

-Map of the EMF Camp 2026 site, an elongated area running roughly north–south, with a lake and wooded area along the whole west edge.
+Map of the EMF 2026 site, an elongated area running roughly north–south, with a string of lakes and a wooded area along the whole west edge.

 **South end ("Quieter End")**: The main entrance sits at the bottom of the site, near the car park and the bus stop.
 Family camping "S2" on the west and quiet camping "S3" on the east are just inside the entrance.
 Stage A is north of them, on the west side near the lake.
 Stage C is further north and more central, and is surrounded by accessible camping, family and general camping "S1", and camping for live-in vehicles.
 In the evenings, Stage C becomes the site's cinema, showing films.
 The southeastern part of the site, aside from "S3", is marked as "No Entry".